Pay Per Click for Marketing Research

 - Find yourself debating whether a warranty / guarantee program will be beneficial?
 Don’t debate; run a ppc campaign advertising the concept.
 In a month, you’ll have your answer, along with statistics to back up your decision.

 - Find yourself debating which website theme will convert best?
 Don’t debate; create two competing landing pages advertising each theme.
-Point your PPC ads to the competing landing pages; in a month, compare the bounce rates and conversion rates of both alternatives, and you’ll have your answer, along with statistics to back up your decision.
+Point your PPC ads to the competing landing pages.
+In a month, compare the bounce and conversion rates of both alternatives.
+You’ll have your answer, along with statistics to back up your decision.

 - Find yourself debating colors used in a final screen shot?
 Don’t debate; create two competing landing pages using both color combinations.
 Run competing ads targeting both pages.
-In a month, compare the bounce rates and conversion rates, and you’ll have your answer, along with statistics to back up your decision.
+In a month, compare the bounce and conversion rates.
+You’ll have your answer, along with statistics to back up your decision.

 - Find yourself debating pricing and feature combinations?
 Don’t debate; offer competing prices on separate landing pages (with no index no follow tags).
 Run competing ad campaigns for the separate pricing / feature combinations for a couple months, compare the profitability of both after advertising costs, and you’ll have your answer, along with statistics to back up your decision.